Lust in Space: Overview

-This time around, Gwar manages to steal a Scumdog ship and prepares to finally leave Earth; however, Cardinal Syn returns and plans an attack.
+This time around, Gwar manages to steal a Scumdog ship and prepares to finally leave Earth.
+However, Cardinal Syn returns and plans an attack.
 Gwar then seeks the help of Zog, an old Scumdog commander who trained Oderus, to help them.
-However, it turns out that he's become nothing but old and homeless.
-Gwar eventually sets everything straight and leave Earth, promising to stop on tour, and keep us all up to date on their activities.
+However, it turns out that he has become old and homeless.
+Gwar eventually sets everything straight and leave Earth, promising to stop on tour, and keep everyone up to date on their activities.

 The album also introduces a new Destructo, Sawborg, who wields a sawblade arm and has another sawblade sticking out of his head.
 He is not mentioned on the album, except briefly in "Gwarnography".

 In an interview with Ultimate-Guitar, Cory Smoot (Flattus Maximus) revealed that he played all the instruments on "Release the Flies", as it was originally a song he wrote for his solo project.